NATURE'S BOUNTY

 1.5kg leg lamb, boned,

-2 onions, finely chopped,
+2 Tbs ghee or oil,2 onions, finely chopped,

 2 cloves garlic, crushed,